mikechen66/Data_Structures_Algorithms_in_Python/README.md

 ## Sample Calls

 Since the textbook only includes incomplete sample applications, readers are hard to find how to call them.
-So I provide the sample calls that include complete callers for easy understanding of the data structure and algorithms.
+So I provide the comprehensive sample calls that include complete callers for easy understanding of the data structure and algorithms in Python.

 ## Solutions